pippim/pippim.github.io/programs/iothings.md

 which starts after you login.
 A configuration file is required in your `~/.config/autostart` directory to launch it.

+Press the power button on your computer and then:

+- **tvpowered** script wakes up from sleep
+- Light behind Sony TV (a.k.a.
+Primary TV or TV #1) turns on
+- Light behind Google TV (a.k.a.
+Secondary TV or TV #2) turns on
+- Google TV turns on (work in progress)
+- Sony TV turns on (work in progress)

 Press the power button on Sony TV remote control then:

 - Sony TV will be shut off